RuveydaBilir/IPChecker/README.md

 An OSINT tool that analyzes and scores IP addresses based on user-specified factors.

 ## Project Description
-This OSINT tool, designed for Windows, offers comprehensive IP address analysis for security analysts by querying multiple databases.
+This OSINT tool, offers comprehensive IP address analysis for cybersecurity professionals by querying multiple databases.
 It retrieves the IP's ISP, country, recency of activity, score, and related domains and files.
 It then calculates a maliciousness score based on these factors and a user-specified restricted country and ISP list.
 Users have the flexibility to customize the weight of each factor, ensuring that the scoring system aligns with their specific security requirements and threat assessment criteria.
 After calculations, it returns the overall score percentage and the detailed information retrieved for the IP.

 For this project, AbuseIPDB and VirusTotal APIs are used.